Student Spotlight: Bethany Whitney

-In addition to the instruction, Whitney has been impressed with the hours of clinical experience.
+In addition to the instruction, Whitney was impressed with the hours of clinical experience.
 During her first year in the program, she clocked 264 hours of clinical time.
-She also likes the camaraderie of her fellow students, who help each other out.
+She also liked the camaraderie of her fellow students, who helped each other out.

-Wherever she finds work, Whitney will know she is well-prepared for her profession and hopes that others are inspired to discover their passion.
+Whitney knows she is well-prepared for her profession and hopes that others are inspired to discover their passion.

 “At College of DuPage, your education really is there for the taking,” she said.
 “You just need to be willing to ask and have a desire to learn.
 Don’t ever be afraid to follow your dreams.
 It may not be easy, but if you take it one step at a time, one day at a time, you can get there.”

 (630) 942-2800 (Main)

 (630) 942-3000 (Student Services)